elementary-data/elementary/README.md

 <div align="center">

-### Elementary is an open-source data observability solution, built for analytics & data engineers
+### Open-source data observability, built for analytics & data engineers

 Monitor your data quality, operation and performance directly from your dbt project.